YahooArchive/express-state/README.md

 #### `res.expose (obj, [namespace], [local])`

-The two `expose()` methods behave the same, the only difference is at what scope the data is exposed, either the app's or at the request's scope.
+The two `expose()` methods behave the same, the only difference being what scope the data is exposed, either the app's or at the request's scope.

 These two methods are used to expose configuration and state to client-side